"Sliced" Subwindow Search: a Sublinear-complexity Solution to the Maximum Rectangle Problem: Performance Evaluation

-Overall, we observe in \mbox{S-WSS} an expected trade-off between speed and accuracy.
-As the size of the inputs increases, \mbox{S-WSS} scales favorably with an increasing accuracy-time ratio.
-On full spatially coherent matrices in particular, \mbox{S-WSS} achieves significant speedups at extremely competitive accuracy.
+Overall, we observe in \mbox{SSS} an expected trade-off between speed and accuracy.
+As the size of the inputs increases, \mbox{SSS} scales favorably with an increasing accuracy-time ratio.
+On full spatially coherent matrices in particular, \mbox{SSS} achieves significant speedups at extremely competitive accuracy.